Year 9 – 11 Assessment

 Understanding the merit of learning progressions during the years 9 to 11 phase of education is key to appreciating a student’s academic growth.
 Learning progressions offer a structured framework that maps out their development as they move through these critical years.
 Learning progressions empower educators to tailor their teaching methods to suit their students’ evolving needs, ensuring that they are consistently challenged and engaged at the appropriate level.

 Over the last few decades, the school of thought that student knowledge should be measured through summative assessment (such as one essay, or one exam) has shifted.
 Modern education recognises the importance of varied modes of learning supported by ongoing formative assessment, so that regular feedback can be provided and students can action that feedback.
 We make the most of the Year 9 to 11 years by delivering courses that enable students to engage more deeply and critically with their studies.
-This approach ensures they are well-prepared and knowledge-rich as they begin NCEA.
+This approach ensures they are well-prepared and knowledge-rich when they begin NCEA.